 Gas saving heating additive

-The additive works by improving the heat transfer rate and efficiency of a heating system, this results in rooms reaching temperature quicker and staying warmer for longer.
-This means less gas is consumed to maintain the set temperature.
+The additive works by improving the heat transfer rate and efficiency of a heating system which means rooms reach temperature quicker and stay warmer for longer.
+So less gas is consumed to maintain the set temperature.

 Energy supply and consumption